bjchia/bjchia.github.io/notetoself.md

 * **When you take the pressure off, you have always performed a lot better.
 Just go into a situation, have fun, and always smile.**

+* Most people never pick up the phone and call.
+Most people never ask, and that's what separates, sometimes, the people who do things from the people who just dream about them.

 * College is your time to explore.
 Make sure you are continually taking the time to try new things. -Micah Marmorstein

 * Do the scary thing first then be afraid.